 Marchak and Brando’s executors did reach a settlement.
 Marchak reportedly received $125,000, which was far less than she asked for and her lawsuit probably racked up high legal fees for all parties involved.

 Good intentions don’t always lead to the direction we want.
 At Keystone Law Firm, we use our estate planning experience to help clients like you develop complete, appropriate personal estate plans.
-Call us at (480) 418-8448 or visit our website at keystonelawfirm.com to check out some of our free seminars.
-Serving the greater Chandler area, including Ahwatukee, Gilbert, Sun Lakes, Mesa, and Tempe.
+Call us at (480) 418-8448.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.